About Glitter Records

 From 2012 to 2021, he worked as a freelance music journalist.
 His writing appeared regularly in Australian publications Music Feeds, Happy Magazine, Stoney Roads, and Howl & Echoes.
 He also made contributions to Collapse Board, an influential alternative music publication founded by Nirvana and Kurt Cobain biographer Everett True.
 Riley’s diverse body of journalism covers underground music, mental health in the music industry, and memorable interviews with The Jesus & Mary Chain, and members of The Go-Betweens.
 He also documented the early years of the 2010s vinyl revival.

 Riley has also pursued scholarly study of music at The University of Queensland and The University of Melbourne, greatly enhancing his expertise in classical and popular music.
 A venture into entertainment law in 2012 provided him with a unique perspective on the legal intricacies of the music industry.
-In 2020, he founded and edited Cosmic, an Australian psychedelic music and art fanzine publishing longform journalism on acts like Tame Impala and King Gizzard & The Lizard Wizard.
+In 2020, he founded and edited Cosmic, an Australian psychedelic music and art fanzine publishing longform journalism.
 He followed Cosmic with the creation of a second digital publication known as The Glitter & Gold in 2021.